FreeCAD/DevelopersHandbook/designguide/naming.md

 **Example:**
 - `This option controls whether sketches automatically constrain new geometry.
 It is recommended to leave it enabled for most workflows.` - Complete sentences ends with a period.
-- `Create new file` - This is just a short label.
+- `New file` - This is just a short label.
+A tooltip for toolbar button would be "Creates a new file".
 - `Save as...` - The function requires user input to function.
 - `Addon manager` - This is not a simple action, so no ellipsis.